 During lean times, such as the high, dry summer in the desert or the dry winter of the north, it is legal in AZ to offer supplemental feeding for birds and squirrels.
 Nuts and seeds mixes or suet offer healthy fats and protein when wildlife need it the most to keep warm.
 Hummingbird feeders offer hydration and a food source.
 Make sure to wash your bird feeders and hummingbird feeders regularly.

-It is illegal to feed larger wildlife such as deer, elk, javelina, skunks and raccoons--all of which like the nuts and seeds too.
-These larger wildlife can become too accustom to humans which leads to injuries to themselves or us.
-Putting bird seed up in trees can help to reduce this problem.
+It is illegal to feed larger wildlife such as deer, elk, javelina, skunks and raccoons—all of which like the nuts and seeds too.
+These larger wildlife can become too accustomed to humans, which leads to injuries to themselves or us.
+Putting bird seed up in trees can help reduce this problem.
 Planting native plants that offer a food source during lean times is another solution.
-In the desert, plant barrel cactus and prickly pear which fruit in the summer.
+In the desert, plant barrel cactus and prickly pear, which fruit in the summer.
 In the high country, plant pines and leave sunflowers heads through to the spring.

 Be tolerant of insects, even caterpillars and worms and other larva.
 Most songbirds feed young with caterpillars.
 Again, having a rich diversity of native plants along with reducing your use of pesticides, will foster a healthy and diverse ecosystem which offers lots of types of food.

 Your edible vegetable garden is also a source of food for wildlife, not just you!
-Pollinators are a welcome sight and help our tomatoes set fruit.
+Pollinators are a welcome sight and help our garden plants set fruit.
 Predatory insects will also find something good to eat too!
-Birds will enjoy your garden too and snakes might come along to eat the animals who are eating your garden.
+Birds will enjoy your garden and snakes might come along to eat the animals who are eating your garden.
 Organic farmers know to plant more so the wildlife can have some.
-You can also reduce wildlife taking from your garden plot by puttering around in your garden daily, cleaning up weeds and dead material, and harvesting ready veggies.
+You can also reduce wildlife taking from your garden plot by puttering around in your garden daily, cleaning up weeds and dead material, and harvesting ready produce.